19 Best Colorants For Epoxy Resin

 Some more ideas for colorants for resin are Iridescent flakes, also known as interference flakes or color-shifting flakes.
 These can be used for glistening resin colors.

-These flakes are typically composed of ultra-thin layers of materials like mica, glass, or polymers that create a mesmerizing interplay of colors and light.
+These flakes are made with thin layers of materials like mica, glass, or polymers that create a mesmerizing look of colors and light.
 I love using these in earrings and for making coasters.
+I also used these in this DIY resin plant charm.

 best resin colorants Iridescent flakes